Y. Michal Bodemann: Teaching

 At the graduate level, Bodemann taught Historical and Ethnographic Methods, Qualitative Methods, and, among others, Political Sociology of Germany in Contemporary Europe.
 At the undergraduate level, he taught numerous seminars in both North America and Europe, including Field Methods, The Jewish Community in Europe and North America, Ethnicity in Social Organization, Comparative Ethnic Relations, and Sociological Theory.
 Some courses in German, and in Europe included, Zu politischen Soziologie Gramscis, Marxismus und Juden "frage", and "Rasse" und Ethnizität in westlichen Gesellschaften, which covered issues of race, ethnicity, issues and topics related to the German Jewry, and political/sociological theories.

 Academic appointments

 Throughout his career, Bodemann positioned himself in both the North American and European sociological scene.
-Along with his academic appointments at the University of Toronto he held visiting appointments at the University of Haifa and Hebrew University, Tel Aviv, the Free University (Freie Universität), and Humboldt-Universität zu Berlin|Humboldt (Humboldt-Universität), Berlin.
-From 2008 he was director of the European Office of the University of Toronto in Berlin and was affiliated with the Joint Initiative in German and European Studies (JIGES) and the Ethnic and Pluralism Studies Program at the University of Toronto where he was appointed to the Munk School of Global Affairs.
+Along with his academic appointments at the University of Toronto, he held visiting appointments at the University of Haifa and the Hebrew University of Jerusalem, Tel Aviv University, the Free University of Berlin, and the Humboldt University of Berlin.
+From 2008, he was director of the European Office of the University of Toronto in Berlin and was affiliated with the Joint Initiative in German and European Studies (JIGES) and the Ethnic and Pluralism Studies Program at the University of Toronto, where he was appointed to the Munk School of Global Affairs & Public Policy.